 Section 5.3.
-Other Existing Transportation Systems
+Other Existing Public Transportation Systems

-Florida Statutes requires consideration of all modes of transportation as part of the Transportation Element.
-An overview of non-vehicular modes of transportation is provided below to show the relationship to the entire transportation network.
+Florida Statutes requires consideration of all modes of transportation as part of the planning process Transportation Element.
+An overview of non-vehicular modes of transportation the public pathways, transit, airports, railroads, and waterways is provided below to show the relationship to the entire transportation network.